Alternative Minimum Tax

 • California (7%): applies to most federal AMT preference items, including the ISO bargain element (FTB Schedule P)

-If you live in CA or MN, your effective AMT rate on the bargain element runs roughly 33-35% (federal 26-28% plus state).
+If you live in one of these states, your effective AMT rate on the bargain element runs roughly 29-35% (federal 26-28% plus state).
 That is enough to change which exercise size is worth doing in a given year.
-Most other states have no separate AMT; they had one historically and either repealed it (New York in 2014 per TSB-M-15(1)I, Iowa later) or never adopted one.
+Most other states have no separate AMT; they had one historically and either repealed it (New York in 2014 per TSB-M-15(1)I, Wisconsin in 2019, Iowa in 2023) or never adopted one.

 Where to go from here